1. Home

 took nursing care leave

-・Introduction of flex-time working hours for all employees
+・Introduction of completely flexible work hours with no core hours for all employees

 Each employee can schedule their daily working hours, subject to working the monthly total working hours as determined by the company.
 With this working system, we support each employee in achieving a better work-life balance so that each employee can fulfill their responsibilities in their personal lives and maximize their potential, as well as play a greater role in their work.